open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-07-data-analysis-video-idea-of-text.md

 ### 3: Plan for the unexpected

 The data you collect today may be analysed in 2 years and published in 5.
 During that time, a lot can happen.
-People may prove that the analysis you planned is not fitted to your problem, or you may realise that a variable you did not plan to collect is crucial.
-Maybe a new dataset will appear that you will need to compare your own data to, or new people will help you with your project and need access to your data,...
+People may prove that the analysis you planned is not fitted to your problem, or you may realize that a variable you did not plan to collect is crucial.
+Maybe a new data-set will appear that you will need to compare your own data to, or new people will help you with your project and need access to your data,...

 Plan for your data to be re-usable.
 At best, get some colleague to watch your data and see if they can understand it.
 The unexpected may also be good, maybe halfway in your tedious manual analysis, you will discover a way to automatize it.
 So keep track of links between raw and derived data.